Bicolor loop models and their long range entanglement: Logarithmic subleading correction

-which has the anomalous logarithmic correction that is \emph{not} topological in nature.
+which has the anomalous logarithmic correction that is \emph{not} topological in nature, in the sense that the TEE computed in the Kitaev-Preskill or Levin-Wen scheme is not invariant to deformations of the boundaries.
 The coefficient of the logarithmic correction is the same as in \eqref{eq:FPLscaling}, which can be attributed to the emergent height function due to the loops serving as contour lines as in a topographic map.
+It should be remarked that the calculation in this section differs from the argument in Ref.~\cite{balasubramanian20232d} in that while the authors there focused on the highly deformed regime of their parameter space, in which nested loops are favored in the ground state superposition, the calculation here is done for the un-deformed point in the parameter space, for which the upper bound is supposedly tightest.
+It is expected, however, that regardless of the deformation parameter, the actual entanglement entropy does not follow any scaling law for the subleading contributions in this model.